Absolute continuity of degenerate elliptic measure: Abstract

 \section{Abstract}

 Let $\Omega \subset \ree$ be an open set whose boundary may be composed of pieces of different dimensions.
 Assume that $\Omega$ satisfies the quantitative openness and connectedness, and there exist doubling measures $m$ on $\Omega$ and $\mu$ on $\pom$ with appropriate size conditions.
 Let $Lu=-\div(A\nabla u)$ be a real (not necessarily symmetric) degenerate elliptic operator in $\Omega$.
 Write $\w_L$ for the associated degenerate elliptic measure.
-We establish the equivalence between the following properties: (i) $\w_L \in A_{\infty}(\mu)$, (ii) $L$ is $L^p(\mu)$-solvable for some $p \in (1, \infty)$, (iii) every bounded null solution of $L$ satisfies a Carleson measure estimate with respect to $\mu$, (iv) the conical square function is controlled by the non-tangential maximal function in $L^q(\mu)$ for some (or for all) $q \in (0, \infty)$ for any null solution of $L$, and (v) $L$ is $\BMO(\mu)$-solvable.
+We establish the equivalence between the following properties: (i) $\w_L \in A_{\infty}(\mu)$, (ii) the Dirichlet problem for $L$ is solvable in $L^p(\mu)$ for some $p \in (1, \infty)$, (iii) every bounded null solution of $L$ satisfies Carleson measure estimates with respect to $\mu$, (iv) the conical square function is controlled by the non-tangential maximal function in $L^q(\mu)$ for all $q \in (0, \infty)$ for any null solution of $L$, and (v) the Dirichlet problem for $L$ is solvable in $\BMO(\mu)$.
 On the other hand, we obtain a qualitative analogy of the previous equivalence.
 Indeed, we characterize the absolute continuity of $\w_L$ with respect to $\mu$ in terms of local $L^2(\mu)$ estimates of the truncated conical square function for any bounded null solution of $L$.
 This is also equivalent to the finiteness $\mu$-almost everywhere of the truncated conical square function for any bounded null solution of $L$.